 Effectiveness depends on consistent and correct use.
-Always follow manufactories instructions to ensure correct use of the specific formulation you are using.
-For spermicides to be effective manufacturers recommend that it be placed correctly in the vagina no longer than 1 hour before intercourse.
+Always follow manufacturer instructions to ensure correct use of the specific formulation you are using.
+For spermicides to be effective, manufacturers recommend that spermicides be placed correctly in the vagina no longer than 1 hour before intercourse.
 The product should be deep in the vagina close to the cervix.
 In particular, suppositories, foaming tablets and films need adequate time for dissolution and dispersion to be most effective.
-A new application of spermicide is needed each time the woman has intercourse.
-It is recommended to leave the spermicide in place at least 6 hours after last intercourse.
+A new application of spermicide is needed after each act of intercourse.
+It is recommended to leave the spermicide in place at least 6 hours after the last intercourse.

-Using a physical (such as a condom or diaphragm) and chemical barrier together increases contraceptive efficacy.
+Using a physical (such as a condom or diaphragm) and chemical barrier, like spermicide, together increases contraceptive efficacy.
 Also, using emergency contraception to back up spermicides in situations of incorrect or non-use will increase effectiveness.
-Finally, some people have an allergy or sensitivity to spermicides and may experience skin irritation (if this occurs trying another contraceptive method is suggested).
-With frequent use (twice a day or more) there may be breakdown of the skin which may increase the risk of infection with HIV.
-There is no evidence that spermicides protect against sexually transmitted infections.
+Finally, some people have an allergy or sensitivity to spermicides and may experience skin irritation (if this occurs, try another contraceptive method).
+With frequent use (twice a day or more) there may be breakdown of the skin, which may increase the risk of infection with HIV.
+Spermicides do not protect against STI’s.

 - Available without a prescription

 - Can be purchased at pharmacies and supermarkets